 - In 1995, potato plants were taken into space with the space shuttle Columbia.
 This marked the first time any food was ever grown in space.

-- August 19th is National Potato Day.
+- August 19th and October 27th are National Potato Day.

 - The world’s largest potato weighed in at 18 pounds, 4 ounces according to the Guinness Book of World Records.
 That’s enough for 73 portions of medium fries at McDonalds.